madupojusravani/Portfolio/README.md

 4. **Azure Integration:** Certain projects within the portfolio leverage Azure services, such as Azure Cognitive Services for image analysis.
 This integration showcases my ability to incorporate cutting-edge technologies into web applications.

-5. **About Me:** Get to know more about my background, experiences, and education.
+5. **About Me:** Get to know more about my background.
 The "About Me" section offers a glimpse into my journey as a developer, providing context to the skills and projects presented on the site.

 6. **Live Project Display:** Experience the projects live by following the provided links.
 Interact with features, explore functionalities, and witness firsthand the results of my development efforts.